 Development of the Grouper-Tilefish (GT) Individual Fishing Quota (IFQ) program began in 2008, when a majority of eligible voters, Gulf of Mexico (Gulf) reef fish permit holders that had annual average grouper and tilefish landings of at least 8,000 pounds during 1999-2004, supported the formation of the GT-IFQ program through a referendum.
-During 2008, the Gulf of Mexico Fishery Management Council (Gulf Council) developed Amendment 29 to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico, outlining the key components of the GT-IFQ program.
+During 2008, the Gulf of Mexico Fishery Management Council (Gulf Council) developed Amendment 2911 to the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico, outlining the key components of the GT-IFQ program.
 In January 2009, the Gulf Council approved Amendment 29 by a vote of 14 to 3.
-Amendment 29 was approved by NOAA's National Marine Fisheries Service (NMFS) in July 2009.
-Implementation of the first five years of the program, shares and allocation could only be sold to and fished by an entity that held a valid commercial reef fish permit and had an active GT-IFQ online account.
+Amendment 2912 was approved by NOAA's National Marine Fisheries Service (NMFS) in July 2009.
+Implementation of the program began in fall 2009 and the first fishing year of the program began on January 1, 2010.
+For the first five years of the program, shares and allocation could only be sold to and fished by an entity that held a valid commercial reef fish permit and had an active GT-IFQ online account.
 After January 1, 2015, all U.S. citizens and permanent resident aliens were eligible to purchase GT-IFQ shares and allocation, although a valid reef fish permit was still required to harvest, possess, and land any allocation.

 Prior to implementation of the GT-IFQ program, commercial grouper-tilefish species were managed with limited access fishing permits, trip limits, size limits, closed seasons, and quotas.
 This resulted in overcapitalization of the commercial grouper-tilefish segment of the reef fish fishery.
 The collective harvesting capacity of fishing vessels was in excess of that required to harvest the commercial grouper-tilefish quotas, resulting in quota overages and early closures.
 In 2004 and 2005, the shallow-water grouper fishing season was shortened by 6-10 weeks, and between 2003 and 2009, the deep-water grouper and tilefish seasons were shortened by more than 50%.
-The deep-water grouper and tilefish seasons in 2003-2004 were shortened by more than 50% with closures in April through June, and seasons as short as 15 weeks.
+The deep-water grouper and tilefish seasons year-round seasons in 2003-2004 were shortened by more than 50% with closures in April through June, and seasons as short as 15 weeks.
 It was anticipated that under the prevailing management regime incentives for derby fishing would persist.